 Also in the Toolbox palette is the Compatibility Report panel.
 It ensures that others who have different versions of Office will be able to use your files.
 A pop-up menu lets you specify which version(s) of Office to test against; then your file is checked for feature compatibility with those version(s).When it’s done, the Compatibility Report not only tells you what’s not compatible, but also offers a one-button Fix command.

 If you have text and graphics that you use over and over (your company’s logo and tag line, for example), the new Scrapbook fea-ture in the Toolbox will save you tons of time.
 (In Entourage 2004, it’s under the Tools menu.)
 To use it, copy something to the Clipboard, open the Scrapbook, and then click on Add.
 You can then assign keywords to the object and assign it to a project.
 You can even search for previously filed items.
 Once in the Scrapbook, the object is available for easy pasting across the Office suite.

 A Sweet Suite

 The new suitewide features of Office 2004 help tie its programs together into a true suite.
 You may just find that these features offer you a productivity boost as well.

-The Projects Palette makes all of your project’s information available from any Microsoft 2004 application.
+Keep It Together The Projects Palette makes all of your project’s information available from any Microsoft 2004 application.